 The Nominating and Corporate Governance Committee is comprised of directors Currin (Chair), Bartholdson, Burke, Harbour and Plater.
 Ms. Currin was appointed Chair of our Nominating and Corporate Governance Committee by the Board after the retirement of former director, Alvin Austin, on August 7, 2020.
 Dr. Plater was appointed to our Nominating and Corporate Governance Committee by the Board on August 7, 2020.
 The Nominating and Corporate Governance Committee held three meetings in 2020.
 The charter of the Nominating and Corporate Governance Committee is available on our website at https://investors.lincolneducationalservices.com under Corporate Governance.
-The Nominating and Corporate Governance Policies and reviewing and recommending changes to the Company's corporate governance guidelines that have been adopted by the Board of Directors.
+The Nominating and Corporate Governance Committee is responsible for, among other things, making recommendations to the Board of Directors with respect to corporate governance policies and reviewing and recommending changes to the Company's corporate governance guidelines that have been adopted by the Board of Directors.
 The Nominating and Corporate Governance Committee also recommends to the Board of Directors candidates for nomination for election as directors of the Company and appointments of directors as members of the committees of the Board of Directors.